 - They both use special sockets (sTRX4 and SP3, respectively).

-If you’re shopping for a new gaming CPU at the moment, we suggest checking out our selection of what we feel are the best CPUs for gaming that you can get in 2021, as you’re bound to find something that will fit your needs and your budget.
+If you’re shopping for a new gaming CPU at the moment, we suggest checking out our selection of what we feel are the best CPUs for gaming in 2021.
+You’ll certainly find something there that will fit your needs and budget.